Best Baby Carrier

 This carrier is one of the most expensive in the review, which might put it lower on the list for parents with smaller budgets.
 However, for a structured carrier, the price is average compared to the competition.
 The One is also drip dry only, resulting in a significant downtime depending on your climate (humidity is not your friend).
 Outside of the unfortunate washing instructions (babies are messy and cleaning could be frequent), we think most parents will find the One can be the potential "one" for them.

 Read review: BabyBjorn One

 Baby K'tan Original

-The Baby K'tan Original is a wrap "-ish" carrier option without the traditional wrap features that can make them harder to master without assistance and an advanced degree.
-This "special" wrap is two loops of fabric joined together, which makes it easier to put on without holding your baby and easy to put the baby in once the carrier is on.
+The Baby K'tan Original is a wrap "-ish" carrier without the convoluted wrap features that make them harder to master without assistance.
+This "special" wrap is two loops of fabric linked together, making it easier to put on without holding your baby and easy to put the baby in, once the carrier is in place.
 We love this unique design, the soft, somewhat stretchy fabric, and the use of 100% cotton for little ones from 8-35 lbs.
-The K'tan's price is also reasonable and great for families on a budget, and the easy to use design makes the small price bump over traditional wraps totally worth it.
+The K'tan's price is reasonable and ideal for tighter budgets, and the easy-to-use design makes the minimal price bump over ordinary wraps totally worth it.

-The K'tan's downside is that the design isn't as versatile as a regular wrap, and it can be more challenging to fit this wrap for parents who are vastly different in size; it is also difficult to make slight adjustments for fit or comfort as there are no adjustment points.
-However, if you are average size and you and your mate aren't vastly different, then the K'tan is an easy to use carrier "wrap" we think you'll love.
+The K'tan's design isn't as versatile as a regular wrap and it can be more challenging to fit this wrap for parents who are vastly different in size or shape; it is also challenging to make minor adjustments for fit or comfort as there are no adjustment to be made.
+However, if you are average size and you and your mate have similar shapes or don't plan to share, then the K'tan is an easy-to-use "wrap" we think you'll love.

 Read review: Baby K'tan Original